Brierre/Brierre/README.md

 🔭 I’m currently working on an FFXI Organizer application with Java and Spring Boot.
-🌱 I’m currently learning Java, C++, back end development courses.
+🌱 I’ve just completed Promineo Tech's Back-End Development Boot Camp, and now I'm trying to practice my skills.
+I'm finishing up a couple of old courses I signed up for and never finished because I didn't have enough background knowledge.
-🤔 I’m looking for help with ...
+🤔 I’m looking for direction.
 💬 Ask me about my banana flute.
 ⚡ Fun fact: My bachelor's degree is in trumpet performance.